EventStore/documentation/docs/cloud/provision/gcp/README.md

 - You have access to create Google Cloud resources in the GCP project of your organisation

 The provisioning process consists of three steps:
-1. Create a network in Event Store Cloud
+1. Create a network in EventStoreDB Cloud
 2. Provision the EventStoreDB instance or cluster
 3. Peer the new network with your own network in GCP

 ## Create a network

-In the Event Store Cloud console, go to the [project context](../../quick-start.md#projects) and switch to `Networks`.
+In the EventStoreDB Cloud console, go to the [project context](../../quick-start.md#projects) and switch to `Networks`.
 Then, click on the `New network` button.

  Make sure to fill out the required information:
  - Network name